WebOfTrustInfo/rwot8-barcelona/draft-documents/did-auth-oidc.md

 When using this flow the client must validate the response as follows:

-1. Verify that the response is a valid [SIOP Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse), and perform the required [Self-Issued ID Token Validation steps](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedValidation).
+1. Verify that the response is a valid [SIOP Response](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedResponse) definition, and perform the required [Self-Issued ID Token Validation steps](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedValidation).
 2. Verify that the ID Token returned contains the additional attribute `did` and that it is a valid DID format.
 (Conforms to the ABNF rules of the DID spec).
 Note: If the ID Token does not contain a `did` attribute, it may still be a valid SIOP ID Token, but it is not a valid DID Auth response.
 3. Perform a [DID Resolution](https://w3c-ccg.github.io/did-resolution/) operation.
 (The specifics vary by individual DID method, but typically involves using a resolver to retrieve the DID document specified by the `did` claim in the ID Token.)
 4. (Optional, DID method specific) Check that the DID Document is not expired or revoked.